mxahan/mxahan.github.io/_posts/2023-01-05-Losses_Papers.md

 ## 2019

+1. Mettes, P., Van der Pol, E., & Snoek, C. (2019).
+Hyperspherical prototype networks. *Advances in neural information processing systems*, *32*.
+     - unify classification and regression with prototypes on hyperspherical output spaces
+     - propose to use hyperspheres as output spaces, with class prototypes defined a priori with large margin separation
+       -  Training and inference is achieved through cosine similarities between examples and their fixed class prototypes.
+     - position prototypes through data-independent optimization, with an extension to incorporate priors from class semantics (**how**)
+       - Prototypes with privileged information (pairwise cross-entropy setting)
+     -  generalize to regression, by optimizing outputs as an interpolation between two prototypes on the hypersphere [figure 1]
 1. Ishida, T., Niu, G., Menon, A., & Sugiyama, M. (2019, May).
 Complementary-label learning for arbitrary losses and models.
 In International Conference on Machine Learning (pp. 2971-2980).
 PMLR.
      - derive a novel framework of complementary-label learning

      - Idea of gradient ascend.
 1. Kim, Y., Yim, J., Yun, J., & Kim, J. (2019).
 Nlnl: Negative learning for noisy labels.
 In Proceedings of the IEEE/CVF International Conference on Computer Vision (pp. 101-110).

      - “input image belongs to this label” (Positive Learning; PL)

      - Negative learning: Randomly select other label than the not label !!!???
 1. Zhao, S., Wang, Y., Yang, Z., & Cai, D. (2019).
 Region mutual information loss for semantic segmentation.
 Advances in Neural Information Processing Systems, 32.
      - Joint distribution for neighborhood pixels.
 1. Wang, Xun, Xintong Han, Weilin Huang, Dengke Dong, and Matthew R. Scott.
 "Multi-similarity loss with general pair weighting for deep metric learning."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 5022-5030.
 2019.

      - (TP) Establish a General Pair Weighting (GPW) framework: casts the sampling problem of deep metric learning into a unified view of pair weighting through gradient analysis, (tool for understanding recent pair-based loss functions)